 We believe in analyzing and debating policy, which is why we promote guest contributions to The Urbanist.
 Many of our most interesting articles come from readers like you.
+No, not SEO companies or product promoters–readers.
 If you’re interested in sending us an article to publish, we encourage you to contact our editors to get their feedback before jumping in too deep (see the contact form below).
 If we think the topic and article is a fit, we will work with you to get it edited and published with your name the byline.

 We have some general guidelines for writing articles.
 Following them will increase the chances we accept your article for publishing.